 HW-5a: Number and percent of member survey respondents who reported they feel safe in their living environment.
 Numerator = # of surveys reporting member feels safe in living environment.
 Denominator = # of surveys

-Analyzed collected data (including surveys, focus group, interviews, etc)
+Analyzed collected data (including surveys, focus group, interviews, etc) If 'Other' is selected, specify:

 The IPES survey is conducted at a 95% confidence level and responses recorded in a database.
 Data is pulled and inductively analyzed.